serokell/blog-posts/Introduction to Free Monads/article.md

 ```

 Instead of defining monads in terms of `return` and `>>=`, we can alternatively define them in terms of `fmap`, `return`, and `join`.
-So this hopefully provides some insight into why such a structure works as an encoding for a free monad.
+Hopefully, this provides some insight into why such a structure works as an encoding for a free monad.
-Indeed, if we require that `f` in `Free f` must be a functor, we get `fmap` from the start, and `Pure` and `Free` fill the roles of `return` and `join` respectively.
+Indeed, if we require that `f` in `Free f` must be a functor, we get `fmap` from the start, and `Pure` and `Free` fill the roles of `return` and `join`, respectively.

 If `f` is a `Functor`, then `Free f` is also a `Functor`.
 Indeed, the instance is very straightforward: